aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 ## Setting Barcode Symbology in Aspose.BarCode
 ***Aspose.BarCode for .NET*** supports nearly all widely used barcode symbologies.
 In general, to generate a barcode image, it is necessary to use the *BarcodeGenerator* class with two main parameters to be initialized: data contents to be encoded *CodeText* and barcode symbology *EncodeType*.
 Barcode generating classes, such as *LinearBarCode* and *BarCodeGeneratorControl*, have a common property called *EncodeType* that is used to define the symbology of a barcode.
 Developers can assign any symbology to the *SymbologyType* property out of pre-defined barcode types supported by the *BarcodeGenerator* class.
 However, it must be noted that not all barcode symbologies enable generating barcodes with code text in a required format due to the limitations of a barcode type itself.
+Below, two barcode types, Code39 and QR, are considered as examples to demonstrate how to generate barcodes in ***Aspose.BarCode for .NET***.

 **Code39**
 *Code39* is a barcode symbology with variable length.
 Its specification is limited to 43 characters, including uppercase letters (A through Z), numeric digits (0 through 9) and a number of special characters (-, ., $, /, +, %, and space).
 An additional character (denoted ‘*’) is used for both start and stop delimiters.
-Each character is composed of nine elements: five bars and four spaces.
-This symbology has low data density and does not allow ensuring recading accuracy as it does not have a checksum required by default.
+Each character is decoded by nine elements: five bars and four spaces.
+This symbology has low data density and does not allow ensuring recading accuracy as it does not require by default setting a checksum.

 <p align="center"><image src="Code39Extended.png"></p>

-The code snippet provided below illustrates how to generate a barcode in Code39.
+The code snippet provided below illustrates how to generate a barcode of the *Code39* symbology.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Code39Extended, "$&This Code#*");
 gen.Save($"{path}Code39Extended.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

 **QR Code**
-QR Code is a 2D symbology that is used to encode long strings of alphanumeric data, typically text or a URL.
+*QR Code* is a 2D symbology that is used to encode long strings of alphanumeric data, typically text or a URL.
 A QR code is composed of an array of black and white squares that can be read by smartphones and other readers.
-QR-Code is a two-dimensional (2D) barcode type similar to Data Matrix or Aztec, which is capable of encoding large amounts of data.
-QR means Quick Response, as the inventor intended the symbol to be quickly decoded.
-The data encoded in a QR-Code may include alphabetic characters, text, numbers, double characters and URLs.
-The symbology uses a small area of square modules with a unique perimeter pattern, which helps the barcode scanner determine cell locations to decode the symbol.
+The data encoded in a QR-Code may include all Unicode alphabetic characters, text, numbers, double characters, and URLs.
+Moreover, *QR Code* provides high data encoding density.
+This symbology supports the **Reed-Solomon** correction that allows not only to restore corrupted data but also to ensure correct information recognition.
+<p align="center"><image src="QrCode.png"></p>

+The code sample below can be used to generate a barcode of the *QR Code* symbology.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.QR, "Aspose常に先を行く");